 A biopsy is a method of collecting a small amount of tissue using a needle, which is then examined by a pathologist for further assessment of possible diseases.
 Depending on the nature of the problem we may choose to collect a specimen using a fine-needle or perform a core-biopsy.
-The ultrasound machine is used as a guide.
+Ultrasound or CT (Computed Tomography) is used as a guide.